bennylope/bennylope.github.com/_posts/2018-03-15-giving-a-fuck.md

 ---
-title: "The Subtle Art of Not Giving a Fuck"
+title: "Book notes: The Subtle Art of Not Giving a Fuck"
 permalink: /the-subtle-art/
 layout: post
 category: books